dmsherazi/Battery-Management-System/README.md

 transmitted over a serial link to allow a GUI to display the state accurately and in detail.

 A GUI is provided to allow control and observation of operations.
+The GUI has been provided also on a BeagleBone Black card with a LCD touchscreen.
+This is suitable for wall installation and draws very low power.
+For wireless communications, XBees placed in point-point AT serial mode were successful.

 Each of the six interfaces has a hardware overcurrent circuit breaker and low voltage detector, as well as providing current and voltage measurements.